Here we discuss how to get your short film funded. It’s the golden question that everyone needs to be answered.

 There are many film funds so I will narrow it to the top UK funds and top US funds:

-This can be huge, but there is a lot of work to do before you’ve even one as you will want to build a little furor around your project through your social channels and friend networks.
+This can be huge, but there is a lot of work to do before you’ve even set up your crowdfunding campaign.
+You will want to build a little furore around your project through your social channels and friend networks.

 Just a few options: